ceford/cefjdemos-data-jdm-developer-en/articles/developer-information/joomla-core-apis.md

 <!-- Filename: J4.x:Joomla_Core_APIs / Display title: Joomla Core APIs -->

-Joomla!
-4.0

 This page lists the endpoints available in Joomla by example of curl commands.
+It was prepared for Joomla 4 and requires checking for conformance with current Joomla versions.

 Every URL requires authentication unless designated a public URL.
 For security in Joomla 4.0.0 we plan to make the default Api Application